Do you need to know how to prevent public access to certain posts or pages in areas of your website like your sitemap?

 To download this plugin, go here:

-ID Arrays not only displays a column of IDs in your Table of Posts/Pages, it also provides a very useful function that lets you copy a list of selected Post/Page IDs to your clipboard.
+This plugin not only adds a column of IDs to your Table of Pages/Posts, it also provides a function that lets you copy a list of selected Post/Page IDs to your clipboard.

-(ID Arrays allows you to select and copy a list of Page/Post IDs to your clipboard)
+(ID Arrays lets you select and copy a list of Post/Page IDs to your clipboard)

-This can be very useful if, for example, you are working with a long list of pages with many IDs required and finding each ID would be time-consuming.
+This can be very useful if, for example, you are working with a long list of pages where many IDs are required and the process of finding IDs one by one would be time-consuming.

 Download the plugin here:

-Congratulations, now you know how to locate a post or page ID in a WP site.
+Congratulations, now you know how to easily find the unique ID of any post or page in WordPress.